warpdotdev/docs/features/ssh.md

 ## Implementation

-We create a wrapper (around `/usr/bin/ssh`) that sends a message to the Warp terminal.
+We create a wrapper (around `/usr/bin/ssh`) to setup the shell for Warp's feature set.
 We authenticate normally using `/usr/bin/ssh`, and bootstrap the remote shell to work with Warp Blocks and the Input Editor.
 You can opt-out of this functionality by invoking `/usr/bin/ssh` directly.

 * Warp takes over the prompt which enables us to build a modern input editor.
 * Warp configures histcontrol to ignore commands with leading spaces.
 We do this so our bootstrapping code does not clutter the history.